-Healing Co-Occurring Disorder at Pacific Place
+Healing Primary Mental Health Disorder at Pacific Place

 Pacific Place is a 16-bed, all-gender facility in Long Beach, California.
 This center specializes in treating young people struggling with mental health issues.
 The patients are housed in separate wings based on the gender that they identify with in a safe and supportive atmosphere where they can focus on themselves.
 Our ESTEEM System™ provides adolescent patients with individualized care to help them develop the skills and confidence they need to create the life they want.
 Along with utilizing traditional talk therapy, such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), patients are also immersed in a number of creative arts therapies such as: